jilliananderson/astroblog/src/pages/posts/when-am-i-not-busy.md

 **Other**: I've finally returned to indoor bouldering (and more importantly, the croissant that comes after)!
 The finger I dislocated has taken its sweeeeeeet sweet time to heal, but it's finally feeling pretty stable and not bothering me too much.
 I still need to be a bit cautious, but I can climb routes at the level I left off at, and I can do 3 (well, ok...2 and a half) consecutive pull-ups again, so I'm absolutely psyched to be back at it and back with my bouldering crew. 🥐❤️

+**Other other**: I originally posted this with a picture without sharing any context; the picture is of my most recent attempt at latte art, and while the crema isn't exactly consistent, the shape of the foam art is the best I have ever achieved, and I am excited about that!
+It's difficult to improve a skill when you only practice it 2-4 times a week, but I do see some progress.
+Also, it's an art that's tasty, so even if it looks like 💩, it still tastes like ☕️ and that's what matters.

 ## Anything else?

 Nah, dawg.
 That's it.